The following values have higher requirements for how they are recorded and conveyed over the course of a game:

-At the start of a match, each player must indicate how he or she will keep track of his or her life total.
+Once they need to be tracked, each player must indicate how he or she will keep track of these totals.
 This method must be visible to both

 A shared method is acceptable as long as all players in the match have access to it.